 5. Number of days to harvest (length of time from planting to harvesting)

 6. Thinning instructions and growing tips

-7. Sell by date (This date is important because germination rates can drop from year to year depending on how the seed was stored)
+7. Sell by date.
+This date is important.
+Depending how the seeds are stored, germination rates can drop year to year

-8. Companies also provide their address and phone number on their packages as well as their website.
+8. Many companies provide an address, phone number, and their website on the packet.
 This information can be very help for contacting the company with questions.

 9. This multi-colored table or chart tells you the best time to plant this seed in your region.
 Find your area on the colored map and match the color to the table.

 The number of day to germination (the sprouting of the seed, -green appears from the seed) this particular packet doesn’t provide this information.